jasongit0311/maize_for_Li/README.md

     #Before use, please extract the vcf file and compress it with gzip

-## Transform VCF file to Genotype file
-Convert vcf to genotype format file for easy sample extraction and marker,vcf file needs to be compressed with gzip

-    Usage: python2 trans_vcf_to_geno.pyc ${gzvcf ifle} ${output name}

 ## Calculate SNP/gene density
-Through this script, the SNP/gene density within the window can be calculated
+Using this script, the SNP/gene density within the non-overlapping genomic window can be calculated at the genome-wide level

     Usage: python3 ${genome fai file} ${depth file} ${window size} ${step size} ${output file}